oldmonke-dev/FinanceOS/README.md

 - Replace string-based matches and magic string workflows with enums or stronger typed models.
 - Extract large components and services into smaller, focused modules.
 - Make Next.js app router pages more modular and easier to reason about.
-- Add RBAC, including a God Mode/admin path and per-user ledger boundaries.
-- Add an email client flow for fetching monthly statements.
-- Build a PDF-to-CSV tool for statement ingestion.
-- Add SMS and OTP support.